chrismartel/ECSE427/assignments/a2/src/README.txt

 ///// COMPILATION /////

 To compile the library source files into binary, run the command "make a2".
-This will throw some errors since the reference to the pthread functions will be undefined, but the files will compile succesfully.
-To compile the test files in the "/test/" folder, run "make tests".
+To compile the test files run the command "make tests".
+To compile both library files and tests run "make all".

 ***Since the pthread library is used in the sut.c library, when compiling a file into an executable, "-lpthread" must be added at the end of the command.
 Ex: gcc test1.o sut.o rpc.o -o test1 -lpthread.